EIDA/routing/doc/index.rst

 Arclink
 """""""

+.. warning:: The capability to get routes from an Arclink server has been
+    deprecated and it should not be used at all.
+This functionality will be removed from future versions!

-In the Arclink section an arclink server must be defined, from which the default routing table should be retrieved.
+In the Arclink section an arclink server must be defined, from which the default routing table could be retrieved.
 The default value is the Arclink server running at GEOFON, but this can be configured with the address of any Arclink server.